yarisvt/tyk-docs/tyk-docs/content/deploy-tyk-premise-production/index.md

 The above is a catch-all!
 On some systems and init systems the wildcard limit doesn't always work.

+If you are using `systemd` and you see the message `http: proxy error: dial tcp xxx.xxx.xxx.xxx:9086: socket: too many open files` in the log, try adding `LimitNOFILE=80000` to the `/usr/lib/systemd/system/tyk-gateway.service` file.

 **Ubuntu and Upstart**

 If you are using Upstart, then you'll need to set the file handle limits in the init script (`/etc/init/tyk-gateway.conf`):